cscart/docs/en/install/system_requirements.rst

         We strongly recommend using at least **ImageMagick 6.9.3-10** or higher, as it includes a critical vulnerability fix. **ImageMagick 7 is not supported yet**.

+* **exif** PHP extension should be installed.
+Starting with version 4.6.3, that extension will be used to make sure that the thumbnails generated from images shot in portrait mode will be rotated correctly.

 * **cURL support** should be enabled.
 You need this PHP extension to ensure support of secure connections, some payment systems such as PayPal and Authorize.Net, and real-time shipping rate calculators for FedEx and DHL/Airborne.

 * **mbstring** extension should be enabled, especially if you plan to use a language with non-Latin alphabet.
 This extension allows CS-Cart to work properly with multi-byte strings (for example, strings that contain Cyrillic symbols).